-Inquiries: Dr. Ken Otter, Chair of the Department of Ecosystem Science & Management
+Inquiries: Dr. Ken Otter, Chair of Ecosystem Science & Management

 Ken.Otter@unbc.ca 250-960-5019

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
 We thank all applicants for their interest in UNBC however, only those applicants selected for further consideration will be contacted.